10 Ways School Counselors Can Help Students with Anxiety

 In counseling, have students track their feelings over time.
 Having a concrete representation makes it easier to talk to students about stress, pinpoint triggers, and acknowledge positive feelings.

 For example, you can have a simple worksheet that a student completes daily with the feelings they experienced or the dominant feeling that day.
-At the end of a month, they will be able to see the patterns and anticipate where their stress is coming from.
+Then, at the end of a month, they will be able to see the patterns and anticipate where their stress is coming from.

 Antidote plans are an excellent way for students to prepare for anxiety-provoking events.
 These plans help the student identify how they will respond in certain situations and how to cope when their feelings become overwhelming.